k1r0s/kaop/README.md

   },
   serialize: ["$jsonStringify: 0", function(serializedObject){
     // do stuff
-    // jsonStringify annotation injects the 0 param as string return serializedObject
+    // jsonStringify decorator injects the 0 param as string return serializedObject
   }]
 })
 ```
-Note that in the previous sample there is a `serialize` method that has `$jsonStringify` annotation...
+Note that in the previous sample there is a `serialize` method that has `$jsonStringify` decorator...

 So the following code does this: